-In her interview here Jette Müller tells us what training to be a micro-technologist entails and what particular things pupils need to bear in mind.
+In his interview here Asaph Kopczynski tells us why he decided to do a traineeship at First Sensor and what particular things pupils need to bear in mind.

 In a few steps quickly and conveniently to the right product.